aterrel/aterrel.github.com/content/posts/2016-06-14-personal-numfocus-history.md

 In that initial set of founders, we had several project leaders for AstroPy, IPython, NumPy, SciPy, and MatPlotLib.
 Each of these projects are free and open source built in a bazaar model of development.
 Meaning everything was done in the open, accepting patches and bugs from anyone who gave enough attention to make them.
 These projects also strived to not form any restrictions on their use, as seen by the base layer for much of the NumFOCUS ecosystem.
 While this may seem like a minor point, it becomes a bit of a defining feature of the tools.
 While many frameworks will take over a program and prevent portability, these libraries were intended to be used by anyone.
 Notably the licenses for these projects were also quite liberal preferring BSD-like licenses.
 These decisions made the projects viable options to the enterprise thus are critical to their sustainability.

 The initial board was formed and Leah Silen was hired as our Executive Director to help us organize the non profit and daily actions.
 I don’t have much to say about those early days as the organization tried to form itself.
-Looking back it was clear there wasn’t as straight a path forward as the initial fervor of the four founders might have liked.
+Looking back it was clear there wasn’t as straight a path forward as the initial fervor of the five founders might have liked.
 Additionally tragedy struck as John suddenly passed away mid 2012.
 And Travis left his position at Enthought to form Continuum Analytics.

 ## Getting started